Questions about Worship

 Q: Is Shallowford open for any in-person gatherings now?

+- Yes.
+Shallowford currently offers Sunday worship in the Sanctuary at 11:00 a.m .
 Shallowford is also open for small group gatherings, indoors and outdoors.
-Children’s ministry, youth ministry, music ensembles for all ages, Shallowford Presbyterian Women, and Shallowford Yoga are currently meeting in small groups on campus.
+Children’s ministry, youth ministry, music ensembles for all ages, and Shallowford Presbyterian Women are currently meeting in small groups on campus.
 Contact your staff liaison if you have questions about gathering on or off campus!